linkedin/rest.li/pdl_syntax.md

 ```

-Typerefs can be referred to from any other type using the name。
+Typerefs can be referred to from any other type using the name.

 For example: